-- 1. Code the month, day and the date of the last known cancer status (Cancer Status [NAACCR Item #1770)] for this tumor was updated - 2.
-Use information from a physician the patient's physician or other official source such as a death certificate.
-Do not use information from an unofficial source such as a family member, friend, or other non-official source.
+- 1. Code the month, day and the year of the last known cancer status (Cancer Status [NAACCR Item #1770] for this tumor - 2.
+Use information from a health care provider, the patient's physician, or other official source such as a death certificate.
+Do not use information from an unofficial source such as a family member, friend, or other non-official source. - 3.
+Use the date of death as the Date of Last Cancer (Tumor) Status for deceased patients and use all entries on the death certificate to code Cancer Status

 - 1. Code "spring of" to April

 - 2. Code "summer" or "middle of the year" to July

 - 3. Code "fall" or "autumn" to October

 - 4. For "winter of," try to determine whether the physician means the first of the year or the end of the year and code January or December as appropriate.
 If no determination can be made, use whatever information is available to calculate the month.

 - 5. Code "early in year" to January

 - 6. Code "late in year" to December

-- 7. Use whatever information is available to calculate the month

-- 8. Code the month of admission when there is no basis for estimation - 9.
+- 7. Use whatever information is available to calculate the month - 8.
+Code the month of admission when there is no basis for estimation - 9.
 Leave month blank if there is no basis for approximation